eclipse-sdv-blueprints/software-orchestration/scenarios/smart_trailer/README.md

 To containerize the sample workloads, follow the steps below for your container engine:

-- Run the following command in this directory to build the docker container.
-If you run it from another directory, adjust this command accordingly because the docker build context is the directory where this README.md and the Dockerfile.sample_workloads files are located.

 >Note: The dockerfile defaults to build the
 [Trailer Properties Provider](./digital_twin_providers/trailer_properties_provider/) if a build argument is not provided.

+#### Building with Docker

+- Run the following command in this directory to build the docker container.

     ```shell
     docker build -t <image_name> -f Dockerfile.sample_workloads [--build-arg=APP_NAME=<workload_name>] .